spacetelescope/imexam/docs/imexam/example5.rst

 ::

-    plots.save() #with an optional filename using filename=something.extname
+    plots.save() #with an optional filename using filename="something.extname"

 Where the extname specifies the format of the file, ex: jpg or pdf.
 A pdf file will be the default output.